scriptaria/quick-express/README.md

     GET /tasks - Retrieves all logged user tasks
     GET /tasks/1 - Retrieves a specific task
-    POST /tasks - Creates a new task (only works with an authenticated user) PUT /tasks/1 - Fully Updates task #1 (only works with an authenticated user) PATCH /tasks/1 - Partially updates task #1 (only works with an authenticated user) DELETE /tasks/1 - Deletes task #1 (only works with an authenticated user)
+    POST /tasks - Creates a new task (only works with an authenticated user) PATCH /tasks/1 - Updates task #1 (only works with an authenticated user) DELETE /tasks/1 - Deletes task #1 (only works with an authenticated user)

 ## CLI Tool